cqse/teamscale-jacoco-agent/README.md

 ### Debugging the Gradle plugin

 * increase the plugin version in `build.gradle` and in `BuildVersion.kt`
-* `./gradlew iGP` will deploy your checked out version to your local m2 cache
+* `./gradlew publishToMavenLocal` will deploy your checked out version to your local m2 cache
 * then you can import this version into any other gradle project by
   * replacing the `share.cqse.eu` repository with the `mavenLocal()` repository in the `buildscript` section of the project's `build.gradle`
   * adding `repositories { mavenLocal(); mavenCentral() }` to the body of the `build.gradle`